-This course will instruct participants how to conduct a complete North American Standard driver inspection in accordance with the Federal Motor Carrier Safety Regulations and the North American Standard Inspection Procedure.
-Upon completion of the course, participants will be able to perform a thorough inspection of a commercial motor vehicle operator.
+This course will instruct participants how to conduct a complete North American Standard vehicle inspection in accordance with the Federal Motor Carrier Safety Regulations and the North American Standard Inspection Procedure, incorporating knowledge that was obtained during the NAS Part A course.
+Upon completion of the course, participants will be able to perform a thorough examination of a commercial motor vehicle.